Curator’s Corner

 Greco-Roman Influence in Buddhist Art

 The influence of Greco-Roman art is still present in Western art.
 What examples of Greco-Roman influence can you think of in the art of other parts of the world?
-And why do you think the influence is still so strong in western appreciation of art?
+And why do you think the influence is still so strong in Western art appreciation?

 This is my favorite image in our new edition of A Global Pursuit.

 Connections Across Curriculum: The Greco-Roman influence shows students that no culture exists in a vacuum.
-Art and culture that is passed down through the “Western Tradition” made its way east as well.
-Eastern technology that traveled along the Silk Road had a major impact on western history in the form of printing methods, navigation technology, and gun powder.
+Art and culture passed down through the “Western Tradition” made its way east as well.
+Eastern technology that traveled along the Silk Road had a major impact on Western history in the form of printing methods, navigation technology, and gun powder.